vivarium-collective/vivarium-core/doc/guides/modeling_paradigm.rst

 ==============================

-Vivarium is a novel simulation engine that addresses computational biology's dual challenges of model reuse and multi-scale integration by explicitly separating the interface that connects models from the frameworks that implement them.
-Our goal was to make it as simple as possible to write modular models of any dynamical system in computational biology, run these on their own, and freely compose them with other models in executable multi-scale representations.
-To achieve this, we combined methods from agent-based modeling, whole-cell modeling, multi-scale simulation, and modular programming.
+Vivarium is a novel simulation engine that addresses computational biology's dual challenges of model reuse and multiscale integration by explicitly separating the interface that connects models from the frameworks that implement them.
+Our goal was to make it as simple as possible to write modular models of any dynamical system in computational biology, run these on their own, and freely compose them with other models in executable multiscale representations.
+To achieve this, we combined methods from agent-based modeling, whole-cell modeling, multiscale simulation, and modular programming.

 An :term:`agent-based model` contains simple agents whose interactions